 - Further demonstrate the credibility and international reputation of the CCSBT as a responsible Regional Fisheries Management Organisation.

-The following QARs have been conducted or are in progress:
+The following QARs have been conducted:

 |Year||Member/CNM||Type of QAR|

 |2013||Australia, Korea, Japan, New Zealand||Desktop Review|